viveknair/findings/README.md

+> As I am about to enter the ranks of those who disobey / ever more brightly shines / the moon of the summer night.

 > You are alone against a coordinated system that is exceedingly effective at packaging problems you should never have with solutions you should never need.
 A symbiotic loop.

 > Startups are built on small wins.